JuliaLang/www.julialang.org/blog/_posts/2012-02-06-shelling-out-sucks.md

     => false

 Since shelling out from Ruby (or Perl or Python) spawns a new shell every time, this option has to be set for every multi-command pipeline in order to be able to determine its true success status.
-Of course, just like shell-escaping all interpolated variables, setting `pipefail` at the start of every command is simply something that no one actually does.
+Of course, just like shell-escaping every interpolated variable, setting `pipefail` at the start of every command is simply something that no one actually does.
 Moreover, even with the `pipefail` option, your program has no way of determining *which* commands in a pipeline were unsuccessful — it just knows that something somewhere went wrong.
-While that's better than silently failing and continuing as if there were no problem, its not very helpful for postmortem debugging: many programs are not as well-behaved as `cat` and don't actually identify themselves or the specific problem when printing error messages before giving up.
+While that's better than silently failing and continuing as if there were no problem, its not very helpful for postmortem debugging: many programs are not as well-behaved as `cat` and don't actually identify themselves or the specific problem when printing error messages before going belly up.

 Given the other problems caused by the indirection of shelling out, it's seems like a barely relevant afterthought to mention that execing a shell process just to spawn a bunch of other processes is inefficient.
 However, it is a real source of unnecessary overhead: